MicrosoftDocs/xamarin-docs/docs/android/platform/maps-and-location/maps/maps-api.md

 -  **Internet Access** &ndash; Internet access is necessary to download the map tiles and communicate with the Google Play Servers for API access.

+The following permissions and features must be specified in the **AndroidManifest.XML** for the Google Maps Android API:

 -  **OpenGL ES v2** &ndash; The application must declare the requirement for OpenGL ES v2.